-Note: this feature is reserved for Business plan and Premium users
+Note: this feature is reserved for Business Advanced and Premium users

 In order to create a custom audience in Facebook based on your retargeting pixel, you will need to have data being collected by that pixel.
 To integrate your Facebook pixel on Linkfire links, follow the guide below.

 Once you've done so, Facebook will receive custom parameters from Linkfire that you can create your audiences with.